• Is the work of ministry raising questions you never thought to ask in seminary?

 • Is there a revelation written on your heart that you need help from a community of care and learning to birth into reality?

-This D.Min. program is 36 credits and is to be completed in three to four years.
-Learn more about the Seminary's Doctor of Ministry Student Learning Outcomes.
+The D.Min. degree program is 36 credits and is to completed in three to four years.
+Explore Frequently Asked Questions about the Doctor of Ministry Program for more information.

 “I had finished my schooling nearly twenty years before starting the DMin program at PTS.
 For me, this was a chance to reflect on years of ministry and to learn new ways of serving the church.”